Pete Gerken Biography

 Pete’s mother instilled in him a sense of social and political justice, and as a student and young adult he was active in promoting social and political change.
 While attending University of Detroit Mercy, he marched on Washington DC and participated in a hunger strike in opposition to the Vietnam War.
 During the 1980s, he stood on the picket lines in solidarity for major UAW and Teamster labor strikes.

 Pete started working on the assembly line at Jeep in 1976.
 He became a union rep for UAW Local 12 in 1985 and worked his way up through union leadership during his 30 years at Jeep, retiring as the Administrator at the National Training Center in Holland.

-Pete Gerken was elected as Lucas County Commissioner in 2005 after beating longtime incumbent Harry Barlos by more than 12 points.
-Commissioner Gerken has since been overwhelmingly re-elected to office and was recently reelected to a fourth four-year term in 2016.
+Pete was elected as Lucas County Commissioner in 2005 after beating longtime incumbent Harry Barlos by more than 12 points.
+He has since been overwhelmingly re-elected to office and was recently reelected to a fifth four-year term in 2020.
 Pete is currently serving as President of the Board of Lucas County Commissioners.
 He has also served as President of the Board from 2009 to 2013.
-Currently, Commissioner Gerken serves on the Board of Directors for the County Commissioners Association of Ohio (CCAO).
-In addition, Commissioner Gerken serves as Chair of both the CCAO Metro Committee and Lucas County Solid Waste District board and is a Member of the Board of Directors for the Lucas County Land Bank, Lucas County Plan Commission, and the Lucas County Investment Advisory Board.

 He lives in South Toledo with his wife, Polly.
-Together, they have four children, Christopher, Joshua, Laura, and Cindy, and one grandchild, Millie.
+Together, they have four children, Christopher, Joshua, Laura, and Cindy, and three grandchildren.